SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.9.0-dev.7 =
+= 2.9.0-dev.8 =

-(2019/09/13) Added new Schema Article AMP image dimensions for Google.
-Added image selection options in the Document SSO metabox for each Schema HowTo step.
+(2019/09/15) Added image selection options in the Document SSO metabox for each Schema HowTo step.

 = 2.8.0 =